nitesh237/twitter-api/README.md

 ## Usage

-Modify the configs in `config.js` as per your need and make sure Mogodb server is on.
+Open the folder in terminal.
+Modify the configs in `config.js` as per your need and make sure you have mongoDB installed on your system

 - **Install dependencies**